Collider phenomenology of a unified leptoquark model: Introduction

-Assuming that these anomalies are not a result of experimental systematics, they can be accounted for by leptoquarks (LQs) of various kinds \cite{Bauer:2015knc,Bauer:2015boy,Chao:2015nac,Murphy:2015kag,Alonso:2015sja,Calibbi:2015kma,Fajfer:2015ycq,Hiller:2016kry, Deppisch:2016qqd,Bhattacharya:2016mcc,Barbieri:2017tuq, Buttazzo:2017ixm,Kumar:2018kmr}.
-However, building viable ultraviolet (UV) complete models involving those particles is challenging, especially in light of very stringent constraints on lepton flavor violation (LFV) from various experimental searches, see e.g.~\cite{Crivellin:2017zlb,Crivellin:2017dsk}.
-Several attempts to build UV completions exist already in the literature \cite{DiLuzio:2017vat,Calibbi:2017qbu,Bordone:2017bld,Barbieri:2017tuq,Dorsner:2017ufx ,Blanke:2018sro,Greljo:2018tuh,Bordone:2018nbg,Matsuzaki:2018jui,Heeck:2018ntp,Balaji:2018zna,Fornal:2018dqn}.
-Most of them aim for getting the vector leptoquark $U_1$, which has quantum numbers $(3,1,2/3)$ under the SM gauge group $G_\mathrm{SM}=SU(3)_C\times SU(2)_L \times U(1)_Y$, sufficiently light as it is an excellent candidate to explain the anomalies.
-It emerges naturally from the breaking of $SU(4)_C$ to $SU(3)_C$ which fixes the properties of $U_1$ up to effects from generation mixing of the fermions to which it couples.
-In these attempts the precise way in which the group is broken is ignored as well as the pattern of the couplings in the scalar sector and its mass spectrum.
+Several attempts to build UV complete SM extensions of this kind already exist in the literature \cite{DiLuzio:2017vat,Calibbi:2017qbu,Bordone:2017bld,Barbieri:2017tuq,Dorsner:2017ufx,Assad:2017iib ,Blanke:2018sro,Greljo:2018tuh,Bordone:2018nbg,Matsuzaki:2018jui,Heeck:2018ntp,Balaji:2018zna,Fornal:2018dqn}.
+Most of them aim at getting the vector leptoquark $U_1$ (cf.~\cite{Dorsner:2016wpm}), transforming as $(3,1,+2/3)$ under the SM gauge group $G_\mathrm{SM}=SU(3)_c\times SU(2)_L \times U(1)_Y$, sufficiently light as it is an excellent candidate to explain the anomalies.
+It emerges naturally from the breaking of $SU(4)_C$ to $SU(3)_c$ which fixes the properties of $U_1$ up to effects from generation mixing of the fermions to which it couples.
+However, in most of these works the details of the scalar sector, e.g.\ the masses and couplings of the scalars, have been ignored.

-In \cite{Faber:2018qon} we have presented a detailed analysis of a model based on $SU(4)_C\times SU(2)_L\times U(1)_R$, proposed in \cite{Smirnov:1995jq,Perez:2013osa}, putting particular attention to the scalar sector.
-Keeping the minimal fermionic particle content minimal one cannot reduce the mass of $U_1$ well below 1000 TeV due to the constraints stemming from $K_L$ decays.
-Nevertheless, this setup in principle allows for an explanation of $R_{K^{(*)}}$ and predicts $R_{D^{(*)}}$ to be close to the SM expectation if the scalar leptoquarks are taken into account.
-In \cite{Faber:2018qon} we have used the $SO(10)$ inspired assumption that all Yukawa couplings are symmetric in the flavor indices.
-As a consequence we found that one cannot explain $R_K$ without violating the experimental bounds from $K_L\rightarrow e\mu$.
-This demonstrates that the scalar sector of such models must not be ignored.
+To this end, we have recently \cite{Faber:2018qon} presented a detailed analysis of a model \cite{Smirnov:1995jq,Perez:2013osa} featuring an $SU(4)_C\times SU(2)_L\times U(1)_R$ gauge symmetry and a minimal fermionic content in which the freedom in the scalar sector in principle allows for an explanation of $R_{K^{(*)}}$ even with the $U_1$ mass above 1000 TeV (as required by the stringent $K_L$ decay constraints).
+In doing so, we have used the $SO(10)$--inspired simplifying assumption that all Yukawa couplings are symmetric in the flavour indices (in the defining basis).
+This hypothesis, however, turned out to be too restrictive as it does not resolve the tension between $R_K$ and the bounds on $K_L\rightarrow e\mu$.